Additional State Pension

 - a woman who legally changed their gender from male to female during your marriage

-You can’t inherit your spouse or civil partner’s additional State Pension if either:
+You cannot inherit your spouse or civil partner’s Additional State Pension if either

 - your spouse or civil partner died on or after 6 April 2016 and reached (or would have reached) State Pension age on or after 6 April 2016